Last Updated on August 19, 2022 by Alice Benny

 The Extreme H2O Zone latest attraction features are: a funnel slide, an enclosed and open tube slides and a large body slide complex.

-So many other WetnWide Water attractions are available that a whole day is inadequate to try them all.
+So many other WetnWide Water attractions are available that a entire day is inadequate to try them all.

 Adventure World Theme Park – Perth Australia